Edge Modes on Stringy Horizons: Edge modes in Quantum Field Theory

-Interestingly, the edge contribution also turns out to be given in terms of a Harish-Chandra character but in two fewer dimensions \cite{Anninos:2020hfj}:
+Interestingly, the edge contribution also turns out to be given in terms of a Harish-Chandra character, but in two fewer dimensions \cite{Anninos:2020hfj}:

 As shown in \cite{Anninos:2020hfj}, integrating over $\chi^{\text{dS}}_{\text{bulk}}(u)$ as in \eqref{oneloopchar} gives $ \log \hat Z^i_\text{bulk}$ which equals the logarithm of the thermal partition function.
 Thus, it is clear from \eqref{oneloopchar} that for a generic bosonic field with spin, the Euclidean path integral is not exactly equal to the thermal partition function.
-A correction term is needed, which can be identified with the contribution from the edge modes, $\log \hat{Z}_{\text{edge}}$ in \eqref{bulkedgePI}.
+A correction term is needed, which can be identified with the contribution from the edge modes, $\log \hat{Z}^i_{\text{edge}}$ in \eqref{bulkedgePI}.

 The representation above in terms of the characters is useful to see the split between the bulk and the edge modes from the Lorentzian perspective.
-This split can also be seen from the Euclidean perspective \cite{Anninos:2020hfj}, by noting
+This split can also be seen from the Euclidean perspective \cite{Anninos:2020hfj}, by noting that for $n\geq 0$,

-using $D^{(2)}_s = D^{(2)}_{n+1}=1$, since all $SO(2)$ representations are one-dimensional.
-The extra factor of $2$ for the first term arises from the fact that a spin $s$ field contains the contributions from both helicities $\pm s$.
-Substituting into \eqref{heatkerneldS}, the $2(n+1)^2$ term gives rise to the bulk character, and the $s^2$ piece to the edge character, which equals the character of $s^2$ scalar fields in two lower dimensions.
+while $D^{(4)}_{-1,s} = -s^2$.
+Substituting into \eqref{heatkerneldS}, the $2(n+1)^2$ term gives rise to the bulk character, and the $s^2$ terms to the edge character, which equals the character of $s^2$ scalar fields in two lower dimensions.
 This group theoretic formulation has a physical interpretation in terms of quasi-normal modes \cite{Anninos:2020hfj,Sun:2020sgn}, which could be useful in less symmetric backgrounds \cite{Law:2022zdq,Grewal:2022hlo}.

 The formal expression \eqref{oneloopchar} diverges for small $u$, corresponding to the UV divergence in QFT.
 Our goal is to examine the entire string tower of edge modes to obtain a modular invariant expression.
 The UV divergence is then naturally regularized by the string length $\ell$ by restricting the Schwinger integral to the fundamental domain.